 • Data quality and data transmission requirements for the exchange of statistical information between NCBs and the ECB

 The course emphasizes definitions and concepts of ECB-linked monetary and financial data and the analytical framework for addressing appropriate reporting requirements to respondents.
 It explains requirements for the collection, derivation or estimation of stock and flow data, the characteristics and classification of financial instruments, valuation of assets and liabilities, principles of economic sectorization and data consistency issues.
 Separate consideration is given to the financial statistics that appear in the financial account and the flow-of-fund accounts within the statistics on monetary union financial accounts.

 The methodology covered in the course is based on ECB regulations and guidelines in the field of Monetary and Financial Statistics.
 The methodology of the financial accounts is based on the European System of National Accounts.

-The course consists of lectures, workshops and case studies.
+The course consists of lectures and case studies.